Opentrons/opentrons/api/docs/v2/new_modules.rst

 The first parameter of :py:meth:`.ProtocolContext.load_module` is the module's  *API load name*.
 The load name tells your robot which module you're going to use in a protocol.
 The table below lists the API load names for the currently available modules.

 Some modules were added to our python API later than others, and others span multiple hardware generations.
 For example, second generation modules have a "GEN2" label on the device.
-When writing a protocol that requires a module, make sure your protocol's ``requiremets`` or ``metadata`` code block specifies a :ref:`Protocol API version <v2-versioning>` high enough to support all the modules you want to use.
+When writing a protocol that requires a module, make sure your protocol's ``requiremets`` or ``metadata`` code block specifies a :ref:`Protocol API version <v2-versioning>` high enough to support all the module generations you want to use.

 .. table::
    :widths: 4 5 2